housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-Now because this API doesn't load all 500 top stories and loads them per page, we added page number as an argument.
-Notice how we also have `storyType` as an argument as well.
-This will set things up for showing different kinds of stories depending on where the user navigates to.
+Now because this API doesn't load all 500 top stories, we need to add page number as an argument.
+Notice how we're also passing `storyType` as well.
+This will allow us to show different kinds of stories depending on where the user navigates to.

 Let's take a look at how we can change the stories component.